falcosecurity/falco-website/content/en/docs/getting-started/installation.md

 * `falco-custom.service`
 * `falcoctl-artifact-follow.service` (related to [Falcoctl](https://github.com/falcosecurity/falcoctl) tool, see next sections)

-This is still an experimental solution so our suggestion is to avoid relying on Falco Systemd unit names since they could change between releases.
-The final idea would be to have a single `falco.service` configurable through usual Systemd logic, but due to how Falco works today this solution is not viable.
+This is still an experimental solution so our suggestion is to avoid relying on Falco systemd unit names since they could change between releases.
+The final idea would be to have a single `falco.service` configurable through usual systemd logic, but due to how Falco works today this solution is not viable.

 Even if different units are available, you shouldn't run multiple Falco in parallel!
 Our units are not meant to be run in parallel!